spencermountain/compromise/README.md

   //you can see the text has no tags console.log(doc.has('#Noun')) //false

-  //but the whole api still works console.log(doc.has('my .* is .? named /^b[oa]rt/')) //true
+  //the rest of the api still works console.log(doc.has('my .* is .? named /^b[oa]rt/')) //true
 </script>
 ```